100 Famous Logos: Design Lessons & Brand Strategy for 2026

 A logo that reflected the chaotic fun of its origins, before it got sanitised.

-- The Fact: The original quirky, overlapping “jumpy letters” logo from 1995 was designed to reflect the eclectic, fun, and somewhat chaotic nature of the online auction site.
+- The Fact: The original quirky, overlapping “jumpy letters” logo, designed in 1995, was intended to reflect the eclectic, fun, and somewhat chaotic nature of the online auction site.

 - My Take: The 2012 redesign to a clean, straight-line sans-serif font was a classic case of a brand growing up and losing its soul.
 The original had personality and perfectly matched the experience.
 The new one is generic and corporate.

-- Lesson for You: Make sure your logo's personality reflects the customer experience.
+- Lesson for You: Ensure your logo’s personality aligns with the customer experience.
 A corporate logo will feel dishonest if your brand is fun and quirky.

 33. Ferrari